 Students Not Accepted to a Design Major Program

-Those students not accepted to one of the major programs via the portfolio review process at the close of each Spring semester, but successfully completed the 18 hours of Design Foundations coursework, will have completed a specific version of the Design Minor, and will be able to pursue another major in the university.
+Those students not accepted to one of the major programs via the portfolio review process at the close of each Spring semester, but who successfully completed the 18 hours of Design Foundations coursework, will have completed the Design Foundations Minor, and will be able to pursue another major in the university.
+The Design Foundations Minor is a highly exclusive minor only open to to students who have gone through this process.